Humans of Georges River

 We’re launching a new community project that celebrates the people who live, work, and play here — and we want you to be part of it!
 Inspired by portrait projects like Humans of New York, we are documenting what Georges River looks like today.
 Through photography, recorded storytelling, and creative displays, we’ll showcase the faces, voices, and stories that make Georges River vibrant, diverse, and unique.
 This is your chance to help shape a living snapshot of our community.

 Your Story.
 Our Community.
-Shared History.
+Our Shared History.

 What is Humans of Georges River?